Thousands of gaming fans left a virtual world to unite in the real one and test an update of their obsession.

 Northrend is a new continent in World of Warcraft and forms part of the latest expansion of the game, which goes on sale next month.
 The release of Wrath of the Lich King will be the biggest event in computer gaming this year.
 Fans will queue for hours to buy a copy.
 Gamers expect no less than what Blizzard aims to achieve: the greatest computer game ever created.

 The first World of Warcraft game was released four years ago.
 Today, it is the world’s biggest “massively multi-player online game”, or MMO.
-It has all the elements of a sci-fi fantasy world you might expect; with dragons, gnomes, orcs and such.
-It is a knowing homage to the likes of Lord of the Rings and Dungeons and Dragons.
-Players spend hours going on quests and doing battle with one another in order to build up their character into something akin to a small god.
+It has all the elements of a sci-fi fantasy world you might expect; with dragons, gnomes, orcs, and such.
+It can be considered a knowing homage to the likes of Lord of the Rings, Dungeons and Dragons, and similar tabletop games, in which players spend hours going on quests and doing battle with one another in order to build up their character into something akin to a small god.
 In an ever-evolving virtual world that is illustrated in rich detail and can be explored endlessly.

 Paul Sams, a senior Blizzard executive, said the key to the game was its accessibility.
 “It’s easy to learn but hard to master,” he added.